FlorianS4/Project-2-Memory-Game-JS/README.md

 ![Hover Function Button](/assets/docs/readme-images/hover-function-button.png)
 - While hovering the buttons background color turns blue and the font color white.
 This feature is implemented for every button on the website.
-- The User also has to select a name, to start the game in the input element.
+- The user also has to select a name, to start the game in the input element.
 I put a blank space validator in it.
 The user can either enter a name by pressing the enter key or by pressing the play the game button.
 - All elements respond to the screen size.

 ### Game Instruction Pop-up